DiptoSarkar182/members_only_ROR/README.md

 ## Features

 - User authentication system, built with Devise.
+Github and google sign in.
 - Users can sign up, log in, and log out.
 - Only logged in users can create posts.
 - Only logged in users can see the authors of posts.